priyanshigupta/Production-Data-Pipeline-using-Apache-Airflow/README.md

 2. Under Connections, select Create.

 3. Create connection for AWS hook, enter the following values:
+* Before creating this connection create an IAM role by using AWS IAM console and keep the key and secret key.
 * Conn Id: aws_credentials.
 * Conn Type: Amazon Web Services.
 * Login: Enter your Access key ID from the IAM User credentials.